FAQ Reference Guide: How Do I........?

 After the Facility Manager receives request and approvals, the student takes the key requisition to the U-M Key Office (bottom floor of the Church Street parking structure) to be issued a key for the room number listed on the requisition.
 All keys require a $5.00 deposit which is refundable when the key is returned to the Key Office.

 How do I discover when the Dana Building is open?
-The Dana Building and classrooms are open Monday through Friday 7am to 10pm during the Fall and Winter terms.
+The Dana Building and classrooms are open Monday through Friday 7am to 7pm during the Fall and Winter terms.
 All SNRE students can gain entrance to the building using their MCard.
 It is strongly advised to reserve a room (email@example.com) if you wish to have an evening meeting.
-Custodians may lock doors after cleaning if the room is not reserved.

 How do I rent a van or vehicle for class or research?
 Students must work with their Instructor or Research Advisor to determine the purpose, type of vehicle needed, timeline needed, and payment information (all vehicle rentals are charged to University shortcodes).
 Complete the vehicle request form and submit at least 5 business days prior to reservation date by email to the Facility Manager at SNREfirstname.lastname@example.org.

 How do I obtain a locker?
 Lockers are available to all SNRE students on a first-come, first-serve basis on the first floor near the Commons.
 Lockers are distributed on the first day of classes each semester, beginning at 8:00 am, on a first come basis with a $20 refundable deposit.
 Email is sent out via the Facility Manager with time, date, and location to appear for a locker.
 For those who don't receive a locker on the 1st floor, additional airport-style lockers are located on the ground floor near the elevator.
 Airport-style lockers require 25cents to operate; the money is returned as you replace the key.